sendinblue/k8s-deploy-action/README.md

-# Deploy Action
+# K8s Deploy Action

-This action performs login and deployment of an image to [GCR].
+This action performs generation of Kubernetes (K8s) resources from [Kustomize] sources and apply the configuration to a K8s cluster.

+*Hint:* The _kubctl_ must be configured in a previous step.

 ## Inputs